 Peter Tuchin – Board Member

 Dr Peter Tuchin has worked at Macquarie University for over 27 years and is currently an Associate Professor.
 Peter’s areas of research include the relationship of posture with neck pain, headaches and migraine, chronic pain syndromes, and the relationship of vertebral artery dissection stroke with chiropractic.
 Peter has been President of the Chiropractic & Osteopathic College of Australia (COCA) and was recently made a Life Member of COCA.
 Peter is also a member of the World Federation of Chiropractic (WFC) Disability and Rehabilitation committee and has had over 30 papers accepted for WFC Congresses, where he received several international research awards.
 Peter also conducted one of the largest RCT’s on chiropractic and migraine to date.
-Peter has had a long relationship with Lifeline through his wife (Tessa Marshall) and is also currently a member of the Gala Ball and Golf Day committees and is also a Crisis Supporter.
+Peter is a member of the Gala Ball and Golf Day committees and is also a Crisis Supporter.

 Guy Amon – Board Member

 Guy joined the Board in April 2022.
 He has been a member of the Finance, Audit and Risk Committee from June 2017 to April 2022, and will be taking on the role of Chair of the Retail & Property Committee.
 A certified financial planner with degrees in Commerce and Law, Guy is a Director of a financial planning practice founded in 1997.
 Guy is also a board member on three other not-for-profit boards.
 He is actively involved in other charitable projects associated with housing victims of domestic violence in Australia and working to educate prisoners in Indonesia.

 Marie Soghomonian – Board Member